FELLOWSHIPS

 MELBOURNE, VIC:

-THE ROYAL CHILDREN'S HOSPITAL (RCH) FOR PAEDIATRIC ORAL AND MAXILLOFACIAL SURGERY
+THE ROYAL CHILDREN'S HOSPITAL (RCH) CRANIOFACIAL FELLOWSHIP

-Craniofacial fellowship - The next available fellowship will be for July 2027.
+The next available fellowship will be for July 2027.
 Applications will be open through the Careers page on the RCH website in late February 2026 and will close on 30 June 2026

 Our Craniofacial Fellowship is a 12-month clinical position, commencing July 2027, oriented primarily towards cranio-maxillofacial surgery, although a full range of paediatric plastic surgery is covered within the Department.
 Please note that it is a pre-requisite of the fellowship that applicants are qualified Plastic Surgeons.
 From a craniofacial standpoint the Department averages approximately 40-50 transcranial cases per year.
 In addition, there are approximately 60 new cleft cases treated per year at this hospital.
 The Craniofacial Fellows are encouraged to complete a research project during their tenure with us.
 These are usually submitted for publication in a peer-reviewed journal.
 This is a paid fellowship position.
-For further details, email plastic.surgery@rch.org.au.

 International Fellowships